About programs for gifted and talented children

 Teachers use many strategies to meet the needs of gifted children.
 They might add more complex experiences and information to the usual learning program – for example, by writing up an individual learning plan for your child.
 Or they might offer learning at the child’s ability level, rather than at the child’s age level.
 For example, a Year 2 student might stay in Year 2 but learn maths at a Year 5 level.

 If your child is gifted and has a disability, your child will need support in both areas.
 That is, your child will need opportunities to learn that meet their advanced level of natural ability and support to manage their disability.

 Practical considerations for gifted and talented programs

-Some gifted and talented programs have entry requirements.
+Some programs have entry requirements.
 You might need to provide your child’s IQ test and learning needs report, the results of school tests, or reports from teachers or coaches.
 Or you might need to provide other evidence of your child’s advanced skills – for example, a video of your child playing their instrument or sport, or a portfolio of their writing or drawing.

 You’ll also need to consider the time and cost involved in the program.